mostafaSalah12/nana_notification_task/README.md

 ## Description

-A notification system prototype to handle high load notification messages with mock integration to 3rd parties providers, the system designed to be scalable in production as the admin has the flexibility to deploy as many service as he wants to handle the notifications load, also the system separates the notification service which is interfacing with the client and the integration service which takes more time to handel integration with 3rd parties.
-Both services are communication throw rabbitmq (queue service), so we can have as many instances as we want without interfacing complexity in communication
+A notification system prototype to handle high load notification messages with mock integration to 3rd parties providers, the system designed to be scalable in production as the admin has the flexibility to deploy as many service as he wants to handle the notifications load, also the system separates the notification service which is interfacing with the client and the integration service which takes more time to handle integration with 3rd parties.
+Both services are communicating through  rabbitmq (queue service), so we can have as many instances as we want without facing complexity in communication

 ### Technology:
  - Nodejs